 |Tree, in my back yard|

-At Redeemer, and perhaps at your church as well, the presence of God is welcomed, taught, made central, and experienced.
 The one thing we want our people to be saying, as we gather together, is: Surely the Lord is in this place.
-Without that we're just another entertainment center striving hard to keep the people happy.
+Without that, we're just another entertainment center striving hard to keep the people happy.

-Sadly, most American churches leave one wondering where, if at all, is God in all of this programming?
+Sadly, most American churches leave one wondering where, if at all, is God in all of the programming?
 This observation is confirmed by Gordon-Conwell theologian John Jefferson Davis, who writes:

 "I believe that the problem of the loss of the awareness of the presence of the Holy God and the risen Christ as the central reality of worship is present to some degree in most evangelical churches today, whether charismatic or noncharismatic."
 (Davis, Worship and the Reality of God: An Evangelical Theology of Real Presence, Kindle Locations 2474-2475)